Facts & figures

 300 British Muslim and non-Muslim consumers throughout the UK were questioned; a third of all respondents (i.e. 100) were non-Muslim and a third of all respondents were a combination of Muslim and non-Muslim customers of Al Rayan Bank.
 Al Rayan Bank customer data was provided randomly by the Bank and prospect data was sourced randomly by 2Europe from accredited third party sources.

 The growth of the Bank

-2015 was the most profitable year in Al Rayan Bank's history.
-Post-tax profits rose by more than 700%, from £1.2million in 2014 to £10.3million.
+2016 was the most profitable year in Al Rayan Bank's history.
+Pre-tax profits rose by more than 32% to £8.2million.
 The results continue the Bank’s upward profitability trajectory that was set in motion when the Bank was acquired by Masraf Al Rayan, QSC (MAR) in February 2014.

-- Commercial Property Finance, which increased by 97% to £273million
+- Commercial Property Finance, which increased by 44% to £393m

-- The Bank’s investments in Sukuks (Islamic bonds) increased to £121million
+- The Bank’s investments in Sukuks (Islamic bonds) increased by 38% to £167m

 - Islamic assets represent about 1% of the global financial market.